"I feel for you": GH Uber driver shares how he caught his cheating girlfriend

 "I saw her, but she hadn't seen me, although she knew that it was my car.
 So she joined me in the vehicle and upon realising it was me, she kept staring at me.
 I stared back, and we stared at each other for a very long time," he stated.

-Meanwhile, he called her several times the night before, but she didn't answer her phone.
+He added that he had called her several times the night before, but she didn't answer her phone.
 He noted that his girlfriend and the man tried several times to convince him that nothing happened between them, but he doubted it.

 Watch the video below: